 *1938 in Radom, Polen

-The next commemoration ceremony for the Children of Bullenhuser Damm will be on Wednesday, 20 April 2016, at 6pm in the school gym at Bullenhuser Damm.
-As usual, relatives of the children from all over the world are expected.
+The commemoration ceremony for the Children of Bullenhuser Damm will be on 20 April at 6pm in the school gym at Bullenhuser Damm.
+Every year relatives of the children from all over the world are among the guests.
+The ceremony is open to the public.
 Everyone is warmly invited to attend.

 In the night from 20 to 21 April 1945, SS troops murdered 20 Jewish children and at least 28 adults in the basement of the building at Bullenhuser Damm 92-94.
 Before their murder the children, from Poland, Slovakia, Italy, France and the Netherlands, had suffered agonizing medical experiments as prisoners in Neuengamme Concentration Camp.
 In order to cover up the experiments during the clearance of the camp, the children had to die.
 Relatives of the children only found out about their fate many decades later – or not at all.
 Every year on 20 April many relatives from all over the world come to remember the children in the school at Bullenhuser Damm in Hamburg.